 Overview

 Carbon sequestration is the process of capturing carbon dioxide (CO2) from the atmosphere and storing it in plant material or soil.
-Carbon stored in soils is called soil organic carbon (SOC) and constitutes 50% of Soil Organic Matter (SOM).
+Carbon stored in soils is called soil organic carbon (SOC) and constitutes 50% of soil organic matter (SOM).
 Farmers should regularly measure and monitor their SOC so that they can realise maximum benefits from good grassland management techniques.

 Why should I aim to increase SOC?